mirshahreza/Zync/MsSql/Packages/DbMon/README.md

 Still procedures (and why):
 - ZzSelectFailedLogins — relies on `sp_readerrorlog` which cannot be used inside a view.

-Wrappers removed: both `ZzSelectObjectDependenciesProc` و `ZzSelectColumnDependenciesProc` حذف شده‌اند. برای فیلتر کردن، مستقیماً روی ویوهای زیر شرط بگذارید:
+Wrappers removed:
+- `ZzSelectObjectDependenciesProc`
+- `ZzSelectColumnDependenciesProc`

+For filtering, query the companion views directly:
 - `ZzSelectObjectDependencies`
 - `ZzSelectColumnDependencies`